 Andes Adventure

-Fourteen days at extreme altitude — between 4,500 and 5,400 meters for the majority of the journey — produces physiological and psychological effects that shorter expeditions begin but cannot finish.
+Fourteen days at extreme altitude — between 4,500 and 5,400m / 17,717ft for the majority of the journey — produces physiological and psychological effects that shorter expeditions begin but cannot finish.
 The cognitive quieting that altitude initiates requires approximately four days to deepen.
 The sensory recalibration that extended time in remote landscape produces — the sharpening of attention, the slowing of internal time, the particular quality of presence that emerges when the usual inputs are absent for long enough — consolidates somewhere around Day 7 and continues building through the final days.
 Two deliberate rest days are built into the itinerary not as recovery pauses but as therapeutic necessities — days when the body stays in one place long enough for what the landscape has been doing to actually settle.

 The Inka method framework applied throughout by your guide reads each section of this terrain as a sequential therapeutic environment — Sibinacocha’s vast stillness, the Condor Pass exposure, the Ausangate proximity, the Rainbow Mountain approach from within its own territory — each one producing something distinct, each one building on what came before.